Published: July 2, 2018

 Below is an 8-minute video we made this week of our testing of a new-in-the-box, purchased in 2018, “Made Safe Certified” Pura Kiki stainless steel insulated baby bottle for lead (Pb).

-Both the Made Safe certification and Pura Kiki’s marketing materials imply – or outright state – that this product does not contain any lead/has not contained any lead (as one of a list of of 80,000 toxic chemicals their materials say it does not contain).
+Both the Made Safe certification and Pura Kiki’s marketing materials imply – or outright state – that this product does not contain any Lead/or has not contained any Lead (as one of a list of of 80,000 toxic chemicals their materials say it does not contain).

-While the lead in this product is “not accessible to the user” at the time of purchase, there is in fact a relatively large amount of pure lead in the product.
+While the lead in this product is “not accessible to the user” at the time of purchase, there is in fact a relatively large amount of pure lead in the product (at a level that is considered unsafe for children.)

-The reason this is concerning is that we have also learned from fans, friends and followers that the bottom cap (which ostensibly securely covers the leaded part of the product), can pop off with normal use (using the product as intended) by a child, exposing the infant using the bottle to the (incredibly neurotoxic) pure lead “sealing dot” (about one cm diameter – see video).
+Outside of the concern for blatant false advertising claims by both the manufacture and the “Made Safe” certification, the reason this is concerning is that we have also learned from many fans, friends and followers that the bottom cap (which ostensibly securely covers the Lead-containing component of the product), can pop off with normal use (using the product as intended) by a child, exposing the infant using the bottle to the (incredibly neurotoxic) nearly pure lead “sealing dot” (about one cm diameter – see video).

 There are two obvious possible solutions to this problem.